emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 # Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities

-This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities", accepted to AISTATS 2024.
-As part of the paper, we provide also the "optimizer module", a library of common optimization algorithms, that might be used beyond the scope of the paper.
+This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities", which was accepted to AISTATS 2024.
+As part of the paper, we provide the Optimizer Module, a library of common optimization algorithms that can be used for solving minimization and minimax problems.

 If you find our code useful consider citing our paper.
 Also, star-ing the Github Repo is more than welcomed! 🌟
 ```